SHDShim/shdshim.github.io/content/How_to_start_a_blog.md

-Title: How to start a blog with Jupyter notebook
+Title: How to start/update this blog
 Slug: how-to-blog
 Date: 2018-04-01 19:00
 Category: Jupyter notebook